PLANS FOR THE 2021/22 SCHOOL YEAR

 Intent - What are we trying to achieve?

 All pupils at Yealmpstone Farm have the right to a rich and deep learning experience that includes the learning of the basics of an additional language.
 The study of languages prepares pupils to participate in a rapidly changing world in which work and other activities are increasingly carried out in languages other than English.
 Pupils use language to communicate information responsibly and creatively; learning how to use languages to enable access to ideas and experiences from a wide range of people, communities and cultures across our school and wider demographic.
-In addition, understanding a modern foreign language increases a child’s understanding of their own language and the building blocks which form this.
+In addition, understanding an ancient foreign language increases a child’s understanding of their own language and the building blocks which form this.
 The process of learning a foreign language reinforces fluency and understanding of grammar, syntax, sentence structure and verbal precision.
 Increased capability in the use of languages can also promote initiative and independent learning and encourages diversity within society.

 We teach a curriculum that enables our pupils to become effective users of language, and show an understanding and respect of different cultures in our local, national and global communities.

-Through the teaching of French at Yealmpstone Farm, we aim to:
+Through the teaching of Latin at Yealmpstone Farm, we aim to:

 Implementation - How will we achieve this?